diegovalverde/funk/README.md

 The last statement of a function is always the return statement.

-In this example, the function ```myFunction``` has a single statement which also happens to be the return statement.
+In the previous example, the function ```myFunction``` has a single statement, which also happens to be the return statement.

 In summary: All functions in Funk have a single return statement, and this is always the last statement of the function.

 ### Function Arguments

-Function arguments in Funk can be any symbol.
+Function arguments in Funk can be any valid symbol.

 This includes variables, lists, and off course other functions.